Can not examine the interiors of planets directly (even our own). Thus, we build computer models which contain the following parameters:

 The boundary conditions are what we can measure:

 Our understanding of the origin to magnetic fields in planets is very poor.
-We know that the Earth's magnetic field is not due to the presence of a giant permanent magnet, such as iron, deep in the Earth's core because 1) the core temperature is above the Cure temperature and 2) the field is too variable.
+We know that the Earth's magnetic field is not due to the presence of a giant permanent magnet, such as iron, deep in the Earth's core because 1) the core temperature is above the Curie temperature and 2) the field is too variable.
 It must be a generated field and we know that a conducting fluid in motion generates a dipole magnetic field.
 The nature of this field and its evolution is governed by the field known as magnetohydrodynamics.
 The liquid outer core of the Earth is the conducting fluid, free electrons being released from metals, such as Fe (iron) and Ni (nickel), by friction and heat.
 Variations in the global magnetic field represent changes in fluid flow in the core.

 The field of paleomagnetism examines the behavior of the Earth's magnetic field with time.
 Whenever a rock crystallizes from molten lave, the magnetic elements in the rock act like tiny compass needles and are frozen into position aligned with the direction of Earth's field.
 Fossil evidence for field reversals on timescales of 100,000 years indicates that the process of magnetic field generation is unstable.